| | | | | |

 I finally made a French omelet thanks to my sister Dana watching Selena Gomez make Ludo Lefebvre’s version of a French omelet on TV.
 French omelets are something I’ve always been intimidated to try making because you have to cook them perfectly!
 My sister kept sending me photos of her lovely-looking omelets so I finally had to give it a try.

-The first French omelet I made was for my husband and it looked really amazing & he said it tasted fantastic–total first-time luck!
+The first French omelet I made was for my husband and it looked amazing & he said it tasted fantastic–total first-time luck!
 I made the next two for my daughter and myself and they turned out tasty but not very pretty.
 The fourth omelet was made for my son and I think it turned out the best, although he wasn’t a big fan of the chives and said it wasn’t his favorite since he doesn’t like omelets anymore.
 What a waste!
 Funnily enough, he ate EVERY SINGLE BITE.
 My husband, daughter and I thought these French omelets were so decadent, delicious, and very gourmet.

 French Omelet